GitbookIO/gitbook/docs/plugins/api.md

 }
 ```

-For example a filter or block function can access the current book using: `this.book`.
+For example a filter or block function can access the book that is currently in use: `this.book`.

 #### Context for Hooks